maurocolapso/maurocolapso/README.md

 [University profile][0] | [Twitter][1] | [Google scholar][2] |

 My name is Mauro.
-I am a postdoctoral researchver at University of Glasgow.
-I'm currently working on infrared spectroscopy as a surveillace technique of disease vectors and how temperature affects ageing in Anopheles.
-Looking forward to colaborate on
+I am a postdoctoral researcher at the University of Glasgow.
+I'm currently working on infrared spectroscopy as a surveillace technique of disease vectors and how temperature affects aging in Anopheles.
 - 🔭 I’m currently working on spectroscopy and machine learning
 - 🌱 I’m currently learning Deep learning
 - 📫 How to reach me: on Twitter @chinito_colapso